LGBTQIA+ History Month

-Communities, Resources, and Events for Deaf LGBTQIA and Allies
+Communities and Resources for Deaf LGBTQIA and Allies

 There are a significant number of folks with intersectional LGBGTQ+ identities in the Deaf, DeafBlind, DeafDisabled and Hard of Hearing communities.
 If you are looking for safe online spaces, or in-person events to explore your intersectional identity or connect with friends and allies, check out these events, resources, and online communities.